 In this final image in the Coral Gables transition series, the street that the two-story apartment building faces is provided to the left.
-Because the transition between the two buildings occurs at the rea/ side and at the alleyway, the smaller scale of the residential street is preserved.
+Because the transition between the two buildings occurs at the rearf side and at the alleyway, the smaller scale of the residential street is preserved.
 It is very important that buildings of like scale face one another and that transitions occur at the rear or side (preferably at an alleyway).

-Image: Coral Gables, FL Building Transitions Recommendations - 1.
-Transitions between buildings of different scales should occur at the rear or sides of the buildings. - 2.
+Image: Coral Gables, FL

+Building Transitions Recommendations

+- 1. Transitions between buildings of different scales should occur at the rear or sides of the buildings. - 2.
 Utilize alleyways when possible as the point of transition. - 3.
 In the redevelopment of larger parcels, creating alleyways for transitions is a preferred configuration. - 4.
 Buildings have backs and fronts buildings of like size and scale should face one another.
-GUIDELINES FOR BUILDINGS PARKING AND ACCESS AREAS Parking One of the fundamental objectives of the RAC and the Hallandale Beach Boulevard districts form-based code and design guidelines is to relegate parking to functional, but less prominent locations.
-Large surface parking lots adjacent to the street are anathema to street-level vitality and the creation of complete streets.
+PARKING AND A C CESS AREAS Parking One of the fundamental objectives of the RAC and the Hallandale Beach Boulevard districts form-based code and design guidelines is to relegate parking to func-tional, but less prominent locations.
+Large surface parking lots adjacent to the street are anathema to street-level vitality and the creation of Complete Streets.
 It is critical that parking be accessible yet secondary to the experience of the street.
-These guidelines illustrate strategies to screen both surface parking lots and parking structures.
+These guide- lines illustrate strategies to screen both surface parking lots and parking structures.

-Image: Miami Beach, FL This iconic garage on Miami Beach was designed to preserve the historic ground-level storefronts.
+This iconic garage on Miami Beach was designed to preserve the historic ground-level storefronts.
 By default the ground level remains activate and engages the street.
 Because building above the storefronts was not desirable, the upper levels of the garage remains exposed to the street.
-While it is always preferred that the upper levels of a garage be screened as well, the designers of this project developed a very creative solution to screen the upper levels with a screen of green plantings.
+While it is always preferred that the upper levels of a garage be screened with active uses as well, the designers of this project developed a very creative solution to screen the upper levels with a screen of green plantings.
 The image below shows the same garage with thinner plantings - the plant structure is visible.

-Image: Miami Beach, FL PARKING AND ACCESS AREAS
+Image: Miami Beach, FL PARKING AND A C CESS AREAS